 Before diving into the details about integrating MAT™ into personal training, let's go back and recap the MAT™ thought process and the practical application of Muscle Activation Techniques™.
 MAT™ teaches that bilateral assessments related to a clients range of motion will help to identify limitations in their range of motion and that any limitations are indications that one or more muscles crossing the axis of that position aren't functioning properly.
 If a limitation is identified, MAT™ teaches its students to follow the "limited side" and then begin a series of very specific tests that can help the practitioner evaluate what specific positions (and the specific muscle(s)) that contribute to movement into and out of this position ) may not be functioning properly.
 If it is discovered that muscles aren't functioning properly MAT™ teaches two different methods for activating those muscles.
 Lastly, (and possibly most importantly) MAT™ is one of the few modalities that allows practitioners to "check their work".
 This means that the certified MAT™ practitioner will go back to the specific positional test that was administered prior to the activation technique and see if the muscles ability to contract (or sustain the pressure applied by the practitioner) is improved over the prior test.
 Typically, a series of these events leads to the clients bilateral range of motion becoming more symmetrical.
 Having this recap fresh in mind this helps give you context to how we recommend Personal Trainers (with an MAT™ Jumpstart Certification or an MAT™ Specialist Certification) can integrate MAT™ into their clients personal training sessions.

-Here are 5 reasons why Muscle Activation Techniques™ allows certified MAT™ practitioners who are also personal trainers to bring better results to their clientele and provide a more personal exercise experience!
+Here are 5 reasons why Muscle Activation Techniques™ allows certified MAT™ practitioners who are also certified personal trainers to bring better results to their clientele and provide a more personal exercise experience!

 1.)
 Start each session with a check in/check up on how the client is feeling and do stability and mobility assessments prior to loading them with weight or complex movement activities.
 This aspect gives true meaning to the title "personal" trainer.
 You will be able to help provide your client with a bit more of an understanding of why they may be feeling imbalances in their range of motion or why they may be feeling "unstable" during certain movements.
 After you have uncovered the cause of instability through very specific range of motion assessments and positional muscle tests, you will be able to address it and help correct it with prescriptive positional iso-angular contractions (we call them "PIC's"... a precise activity most similar to isometrics), to ensure the client is prepared for their training session with loaded weight or increased joint motion.

 2.)
 Clients can do these isometrics at home.
 The MAT™ PICs are low impact and can be done daily to help build more stability through ranges of motion by improving the clients muscle contractile efficiency.
 You will be able to give clients these exercises that are specific to their problems to do before a home workout or before a weekend activity to ensure their bodies are prepared for athletic performance!
 This can also leave the client with a sense of commitment and ownership that they are taking control of their bodies and how they want to feel pre and post activity.
 Even some of best personal trainers could utilize this tip for an at home program for their clientele!

 3.)
 You are able to check in with your client after the session to ensure everything is still mobile and stable after the workout.
 Throughout the workout, you have placed stresses on your clients body and you need to make sure they leave feeling better than when they came in.
 That doesn't only mean a confidence boost!
 You want them leaving feeling strong, energized, and hopefully pain free!
 This is particularly important for client retention because if you can get them feeling good, looking good, and help to decrease or even eliminate the aches and pains that come with training, then you have a client for life!